garrandall/popular-music-data/tracks/what-lovers-do-maroon-5-sza.md

 Been wishin' for you am I lucky or not, lucky or not, lucky or not?

-Ooooh, oooh
+Oh, oh
 Been wishin' for you
-Ooh, ooh
+Oh oh
-Tryna' do what lovers do (ooh)
+Tryna' do what lovers do (oh)
-Ooooh, oooh
+Oh, oh
 Been wishin' for you (wishin')
-Ooh, ooh
+Oh oh
-Tryna' do what lovers do (ooh)
+Tryna' do what lovers do (oh)

-(Hey yeah) What lovers do (oh, ohh)
+(Hey yeah) What lovers do (oh, oh)
-What lovers do (hmm na na na, hey yeah)
+What lovers do (hm na na na, hey yeah)
-What lovers do (oh, hmm na na na, oh, ohh)
+What lovers do (oh, hm na na na, oh, oh)

 Aren't we too grown for games?
 Aren't we too grown to play around?